forcedotcom/salesforcedx-vscode/docs/articles/user-guide/source-format.md

 If the new format is of expanded source type where a single metadata item is split into multiple files (for example, Custom Objects), a good approach to convert:

-1. Create the folder structure.
+1. Create the folder structure as required by a Salesforce project.

    `$ mkdir ./project/force-app/main/default/objects`